alextibor/studyProjects/Security+/Sec+ StudyGuide/Review Questions/QuestionsChap1.md

 D. Best practices

-12. A. As an organization analyzes its risk environment, technical and business leaders determine the level of protection required t preserve the confidentiality, integrity, and availability of their information and systems.
+12. A. As an organization analyzes its risk environment, technical and business leaders determine the level of protection required to preserve the confidentiality, integrity, and availability of their information and systems.
 They express these requirements by writing the control objectives that the organization wishes to achieve.
 These control objectives are statements of a desired security state.

 13- Lou mounted the sign below on the fence surrounding his organization's datacenter.
 What control type best describes this control?